Ashish8329/coda_intigration/secureCoda/readme.md

 ---

+## tip:
+use this command if u want to run the syncronization at place(to get data from coda to this system)

+python manage.py run_scan

 ## 📝 Additional Notes
 - We added a simple Django-based UI using Tailwind CSS.
 - Dockerfile & docker-compose.yml included for easy deployment.